ezEngine/docs-src/pages/docs/appendix/third-party-code.md

 Compile switch: **EZ_3RDPARTY_ENET_SUPPORT**

-An efficient and easy to use networking library, built on top of the UDP protocoll.
+An efficient and easy to use networking library, built on top of the UDP protocol.
 It is used by ezTelemetry to interact with the ezInspector, and it is also used to implement the file serving functionality.

 ## FleetOps